akmayer/Warframe-Algo-Trader/README.md

 If you would like a visual guide for reference, I have posted that here: https://www.youtube.com/watch?v=qzcvqm-ccR4

 #### Method A. Docker:

-> A limitation of running this project with Docker is that you will be unable to utilize OCR for detecting when you've received an in-game message.

 ##### A. Requirements: